Choose a topic to view important information about employment for international students in the U.S.

 Can I travel while my OPT application is pending and continue my job search upon reentry?

 You can travel while your application is pending.
 However, we strongly recommend that you do not travel unless there is an emergency and if you have a letter verifying you have a job offer.
-There is also a chance that you may be asked to submit further documentation while your application is pending, which would need to be submitted in a timely manner.
+There is also a chance that you may be asked to submit further documentation to USCIS while your application is pending, which would need to be submitted in a timely manner.
 If the OPT application is approved, you must have the EAD card in hand in order to re-enter.

 Can I travel once my OPT has been approved?